Skip to main content

 In the event of a data breach that compromises the security, confidentiality, or integrity of your personal information, we will notify affected Subscribers via email without unreasonable delay and no later than 72 hours after becoming aware of the breach.
 The notification will include: (a) the nature of the breach; (b) the categories of data affected; (c) the approximate number of records affected; (d) the likely consequences of the breach; and (e) the measures taken or proposed to address the breach.
 We will also notify applicable regulatory authorities as required by law.

-The Service is not intended for use by individuals under the age of 18.
-We do not knowingly collect personal information from children under 18.
-If you are a parent or guardian and believe your child has provided us with personal information, please contact us at the address in Section 18.
-If we become aware that we have collected personal information from a child under 18, we will take steps to delete that information promptly.
+13.1 Children under 13 (COPPA).
+The Service is not directed to children under 13.
+Consistent with the Children’s Online Privacy Protection Act (COPPA), we do not knowingly collect, use, or disclose personal information from children under 13.
+If you are a parent or guardian and believe a child under 13 has provided us with personal information, please contact us at the address in Section 18.
+If we become aware that we have collected personal information from a child under 13 without verifiable parental consent, we will delete that information promptly.

 14. International Data Transfers

-KeyBolt is based in the United States.
-Our service providers (Supabase, Stripe, Telnyx, Resend, Vercel) may process and store data in the United States and other countries.
+KeyBolt Inc. is a New York corporation based in the United States.
+Our service providers (Supabase, Stripe, Telnyx, Resend, Vercel, our AI provider, and our map and geocoding providers, some of which are operated in the EU and UK, including OpenStreetMap Nominatim, OSRM, and OpenFreeMap) may process and store data in the United States and other countries.
 If you access the Service from outside the United States, your information may be transferred to, stored in, and processed in the United States or other jurisdictions where our service providers maintain facilities.
 These jurisdictions may have data protection laws that differ from those in your country.
 By using the Service, you consent to the transfer of your information to the United States and other jurisdictions as described in this policy.

 15. Your Rights and Choices